 Psst—we found 10 fast-growing vegetables you can harvest quickly.

 About a month before the first frost, pluck new flower clusters off tomato plants to direct energy into already-set fruits.

-A rule of thumb says you’ll need two tomato plants for every tomato eater in your household.
+A standard tomato growing tip says you’ll need two tomato plants for every tomato eater in your household.
 But if you plan on canning, four per person is a better bet.
 In either case, there’s plenty of good taste in store!